Connect Funraise and Salesforce for a powerful fundraising data solution.

 When a subscription is created, a pledge record can be created and used to track each recurrence toward a total pledge amount.

 For example, let's say you treat each recurring subscription as an annual pledge that you expect to be paid off in 12 months.
-You can enter "12" in the Subscription pledge period (months) field in settings.
+You can enter "12" in the Subscription pledge period (months) field in the integration settings in Funraise.
 This will calculate the pledge amount.

 Regardless of the frequency of the subscription, the pledge amount is the expected amount from the subscription in the number of months you entered.
-For example, entering "12" in the Subscription pledge period (months) field means that:
+For example, entering "12" in the Subscription pledge period (months) field means:

 • when a $10 monthly subscription is created, the pledge amount is $120